recordstuff/bretts-angular/README.md

 # Angular 17 Frontend

-This project is not as far along as the [React side](https://github.com/recordstuff/bretts-app) and is WAY more of just the bare beginning.
+This project is a demo showing responsive behavior and Users CRUD operations.
+It was originally based on [this React repo](https://github.com/recordstuff/bretts-next).

 This project currently hits a [.Net 8 Core API backend](https://github.com/recordstuff/bretts-services).